codacy/docs/docs/organizations/changing-your-plan-and-billing.md

 # Changing your plan and billing

 Each organization on Codacy has a dedicated plan and associated billing.
-To make changes to the plan and billing of your organizations, open your organization **Settings**, page **Plan and billing**.
+To make changes to the plan and billing of an organization, open your organization **Settings**, page **Plan and billing**.

 ![Plan and billing for a Codacy organization](images/organization-plan-billing.png)